+• Reassess your treatment as you may need to change or stop your medicine.
 Topiramate can harm babies even in early pregnancy.
-It is important that you do not delay seeing your specialist if you think you may be pregnant.
+It is important that you do not delay seeing your GP if you think you may be pregnant.

-If you are planning a baby, first schedule an appointment with your GP to be referred to your specialist but:
+If you are planning a baby, schedule an appointment with your GP but:

-- · Keep taking topiramate - Keep using contraception (birth control) until you have talked with your specialist.
+- Keep taking topiramate. - Keep using contraception (birth control) until you have talked with your

-If your specialist recommends that you change or stop topiramate, continue to use contraception (birth control) for four weeks after the last dose of topiramate.
+If topiramate is stopped, continue to use contraception (birth control) for four weeks after the last dose of topiramate.
 This is to make sure that you do not become pregnant while there is a risk that some topiramate may remain in your body.